Ivana-Gerchakova/BusinessDirectoryApp/README.md

 - Integrating location-based services
 - Following best practices in mobile development using Java and Android Studio

+---

 ## ✨ Application Overview

-The BusinessDirectoryApp is a modern Android application that functions as a **business directory**, allowing users to browse and register companies grouped into four categories:
+The **BusinessDirectoryApp** is a modern Android application that functions as a **business directory**, allowing users to browse and register companies grouped into four categories:

 - 🏭 Industry
 - 🎭 Entertainment
 - 🎓 Education
 - 🛠️ Services

+---

 ## 🧩 Key Features